jcornford/jcornford.github.io/_posts/2017-01-08-scalar by vector derivatives for least squares.md

 Now we can substitute these identities into our original equation...

 $$\frac{\partial RSS}{\partial \beta} = 0 - 2X^Ty + (X^TX + (X^TX)^T)\beta $$

+Phew... (next time I'm looking this up on wikipedia!)